 Any contractor working on site has to be managed to ensure that they do not import any risks into School without ensuring that suitable precautions are in place and that employees and pupils are informed if they will be affected.
-Similarly the School ensures that contractors are not placed at risk from any School activities.
+Risk assessments and method statements are requested in advance of works taking place.
+Similarly, the School ensures that contractors are not placed at risk from any School activities and provides an induction to contractors upon commencement of works.